Yogananth-r/Face-Recognition-Using-SVMs-and-Eigen-Faces/README.md

 <br>

-The classification is done with the eigen faces from sklearn dataset and svm.
+The classification is done with the eigen faces from sklearn dataset and *svm*.

 <br>